 There is another very important command that you should know.
 When you modify iptables in any way it changes the current running configuration instantly, but it does not save it to a configuration file.
 Which means if you make changes and then restart iptables, or restart the machine, you will lose all your changes.
 After making changes and confirming they work as intended you should always save your configuration with the following command.

 For Red Hat based distros:

 service iptables save

-So now that you understand a little bit about what is going on under the hood, what basic configuration options we have and the basic commands used to control iptables, let's look at some other commands and even try opening a port for http traffic.
+Now we will explore basic configuration options and the basic commands used to control iptables.
+Let’s look at some commands and even try opening a port for http traffic.

 To list your current iptables configuration you can use the following command:

 If you would like a little more information you can add the verbose switch: